British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Capsule Geology

 Mineralization comprises pyrite, chalcopyrite, galena, bornite, molybdenite, azurite, malachite and chalcanthite hosted within quartz veins.
 Pyrite, chalcopyrite, hematite and magnetite also occur within jasper horizons.
-Galena was observed in a quartz vein cutting a diabasic outcrop within the southerly flowing creek on the western side of the claim.
+Galena was observed in a quartz vein cutting a diabasic outcrop within the south-flowing creek on the western side of the claim.
 Base and precious metal values are locally associated with this mineralization.

-Two jasper showings are located approximately 300 metres north of the McDougall vein.
+Two jasper horizons are exposed at elevations of approximately 760 and 850 metres and approximately 400 to 600 metres to the northeast of the McDougall vein.
 These are also hosted in and conformable with the chloritic schists.
 The horizons are exposed over 30 and 25 metre widths and along strike for 200 metres and 50 metres respectively.
 The jasper appears to occur in lenses but it could be part of a continuous horizon displaced by right-lateral faulting.
 The jasper, brick to scarlet red with metallic grey patches, is cut by numerous quartz veinlets (up to 0.5 centimetre).
 Iron oxides and malachite staining occurs locally.
 Pyrite and chalcopyrite occur primarily in the veinlets.
-Finely disseminated and massive magnetite occurs within the jasper "lenses".
-A sample of jasper cut by quartz veinlets containing pyrite and magnetite assayed 0.72 gram per tonne gold, 0.5 gram per tonne silver, 0.0418 per cent copper and 41.69 per cent magnetite (Assessment Report 16802).
-In 2011, selected grab samples of hosting chalcopyrite and bornite from the quart-jasper-sulphide showings assayed up to 9.35 per cent copper and 28.9 grams per tonne silver (Assessment Report 32850).
+Finely disseminated and massive magnetite occurs within the jasper ‘lenses’.

 Bibliography